MefhigosetH/pinguino-nsi-installer/README.md

 ### Features
 * PIC32 compilers and libraries added.
-* Italian language translation, thanks to Pasquale Fersini.
 * French language translation, thanks to Regis Blanchot.
+* Unicode support.
 * Download the proper Pinguino Compiler based on system architecture (32/64).
 * Allows user to select the compilers to be installed (PIC8 and/or PIC32).

 ### Improvements
 * The installer get the latest Pinguino packages from SourceForge.
+* Unzip routine speed-up improvement.
+* Italian language translation update, thanks to Pasquale Fersini.
+* Portugese Brazil language translation update, thanks to Wagner de Queiroz.

 ### Fixes
 * Fixed Windows Vista and later Pinguino device driver pre-install.